nosas/blog/toonvision/classification/article.md

 #### Multiclass multilabel classification

-Lastly, multiclass multilabel classification is a classification problem where the model predicts which *classes* an input example belongs to.
+Lastly, multiclass multilabel classification is a classification problem where the model predicts which *classes* an input example belongs.
 For instance, a multiclass multilabel animal classifier can predict not only that an image belongs to the class of dogs, cats, rabbits, etc. but also the specific breed of dog, cat, rabbit, etc.
-Alternatively, a vehicle classifier can predict not only that an image belongs to the class of cars, trucks, motorcycle, etc. but also the specific make and model of car, truck, motorcycle, etc.
+Alternatively, a vehicle classifier can predict not only that an image belongs to the class of cars, trucks, motorcycles, etc. but also the specific make and model of car, truck, motorcycle, etc.

 Other practical applications of multiclass multilabel classification include labeling which classes are present in an image.
 For example, an image of a park could be labeled as containing a tree, a bench, a flower, a pond, etc.